 When we think of exercising, we too often think in terms of modalities: running, weightlifting, biking, etc. What we really should be focusing on is the protocol we use to implement these different modalities.
 High Intensity Interval Training (HIIT) is the most effective, time-efficient protocol one can use to get and stay lean, and to improve fitness.

 A HIIT program consists of high intensity exercise followed by a rest interval.
 The most important component of a HIIT program is the work-to-rest ratio, which is determined by your work capacity.
-Your high intensity work should range from 80%-100% of maximal exertion and can last anywhere from 6 seconds to 4 minutes.
+Your high intensity work should range from 80%-100% of maximal exertion and can last anywhere from six seconds to four minutes.
 Rest periods can consist of passive recovery (i.e. very little movement/light stretching) or active recovery (i.e. bodyweight exercises).

 Another benefit of HIIT training is its versatility.
 Since the tools and exercise options are endless, you can perform HIIT training anytime, anywhere.
 Below are a few examples of what you can use to develop a HIIT program:

 - Bodyweight exercises (i.e. push-ups, squat jumps, lunge variations, etc.)

 - Resistance bands

 - Running, cycling, or endurance equipment (incorporate sprints)

 HIIT programs clearly provide more bang for your exercise buck.
 Why spend 60+ minutes exercising at steady state when you can get better results from 30 minutes?
 Don’t misunderstand us…steady state exercise (jogging, cycling, etc.) has many benefits, particularly for our mental health.
 A long run in the country is often just what the doctor ordered!
 But when it comes to time-efficiency and effectiveness, you can’t beat HIIT training.